Program Information 2018

 When is the application deadline?

-All application materials, including the $40 application must have been submitted no later than February 3rd, 2017.
+All application materials, including the $40 application must be submitted no later than February 1st, 2018.

 How many students are accepted to SSTP each year?